Your super is your money, so it pays to understand how it's invested.

 Note that our Australian and international equities asset classes can also include a small exposure to unlisted companies which are less liquid than listed companies.

-Property investments include office buildings, shopping centres and industrial estates, as well as residential property such as apartment buildings and retirement villages.
+Property investments include office buildings, shopping centres and industrial estates, residential property such as apartment buildings and retirement villages, and property businesses.
 Investors can access property investments either directly or indirectly by purchasing units in a property trust (unlisted or listed) and the property investments may be in Australia or global.

 Direct and unlisted property investment returns reflect a combination of rental income and capital growth, and are dependent on a range of economic factors such as interest rates and employment, as well as the location and quality of properties.

-Listed property investments (often known as Real Estate Investment Trusts or REITs) are investments in their own right and their returns will also reflect changes in securities prices on listed markets, which will be different (and more volatile) than the returns earned from owning direct or unlisted property investments.
+Listed property investments (often known as Real Estate Investment Trusts or REITs) are investments in their own right and like shares, their returns also reflect general market sentiment.
+Returns from listed property securities are therefore different (and more volatile) than the returns earned from owning direct or unlisted property investments.

 Property investments are subject to a moderate to high degree of risk and are typically most suitable for long- term investors seeking high growth over the medium to long term, who are willing to accept fluctuations in returns and the possibility of negative returns over the short term.